Konovaly4/backendSprint.github.io/README.md

 v0.2.1 - Some bug fixed

 ## About
-This testwork is about launch and configure local server via "Express" by Node JS for frontend part of Mesto project ([Sprint 11](https://konovaly4.github.io/Praktikum_sprint_11.github.io/)).
+This testwork is about launch and configure server via "Express" by Node JS for frontend part of Mesto project ([Sprint 11](https://konovaly4.github.io/Praktikum_sprint_11.github.io/)).
 This version includes MongoDB and Mongoose to contain collections of users and cards.
+Server provided by Yandex Cloud service.

+Project is avaliable at domain [http:/konovalovalov-backend.tk], public IP: [84.201.148.214]

 Frontend part is not avaliable.